Vaeliss/Data_science_projects/README.md

-# Data_science_projects
+### Data_science_projects

-notebooks, reports and slides relative to projects from master's degree in data science (and side projects)
+Notebooks, reports and slides relative to projects from master's degree in data science (and side projects)